au-lex/Verse/README.md

 2. Choose book from list
 3. Select chapter to read verses
 4. Chapters auto-cache for offline reading
-5. Search within version using search bar
+5. Search with keyword etc

 ---
 Built for Toraaah React Native Developer Assessement by Aulex